alicebob/sqlittle/README.md

 - Collate functions are used automatically
 - indexes with expression (either in columns or as a `WHERE`) are (partially) supported
 - Scan() to most Go datatypes, including `time.Time`
-- Works on Linux, Mac OS, and Windows
+- works on Linux, Mac OS, and Windows
+- has an experimental database/sql driver, see below
 ```

 Things SQLittle should do: